 The challenge for applicators will be to determine the spray quality of their current application method.
 Here’s a relatively simple three-step process to find out.

 It seems basic, but it’s surprising how many applicators can not name their spray nozzle.
 If unsure, closely inspect the nozzle, looking for the manufacturer’s name, the nozzle model, and its flow rate.
 Most nozzles will have this information printed right on them.
+Here are pictures of the most common nozzles.
 Can’t find the info?
 Have a look at this article for websites with pictures.

-Major manufacturers include Hypro (John Deere via private label), Agrotop (marketed by Greenleaf in North America), Hardi, Lechler, TeeJet, Wilger, and Air Bubble Jet.
+Major manufacturers include Hypro (John Deere via private label), Agrotop (marketed by Greenleaf in North America), Hardi, Lechler, TeeJet, Wilger, and Billericay Farm Systems (Air Bubble Jet).
 Manufacturers produce many models, but most are easily identified by a series of letters and numbers.
 For example, all nozzles will be offered in several fan angles (80º and 110º are most common), and flow rates (in US gpm).

 To be more helpful, flow rates are colour coded according to an international standard.
-This table shows the colours and lists flow in metric (L/min at 3 bar) and US units in brackets (gpm at 40 psi).
+This table shows the colours and lists flow in US units in (gpm at 40 psi) and metric (L/min at 3 bar).

 The combination of series of letters or numbers shown on nozzles follows a relatively consistent pattern: Fan angle and flow rate arranged as 11003 or 03-110.
 In this case, the nozzle produces a 110 degree fan and has a flow rate of 0.3 US gpm.
 The use of US gpm at 40 psi to designate flow rate is an international standard.